-On the 2nd September 2020 Sutton Council's Planning Committee granted planning permission for a like for like rebuild of Richmond House.
-MTVH will now continue to work with the dedicated Rebuild Steering Group, which includes residents of Richmond House, during the detailed design phase to ensure that their views are heard and incorporated into the rebuild.
+Following discussion with planning officers at London Borough of Sutton, we will be submitting a revised planning application for Richmond House to slightly adjust the design.
+The new planning submission pack has almost been finalised and we are hoping that the new application will go before the planning committee in October 2021.
+MTVH will continue to work with the dedicated Rebuild Steering Group, which includes residents of Richmond House, during the detailed design phase to ensure that their views are heard and considered.
 MTVH will oversee its construction and will ensure that it includes all the necessary fire safety measures.